HiImTabi/the-feeding-frenzy-clone/README.md

-# the-feeding-frenzy-clone (WORK IN PROGRESS)
+# Feeding Frenzy Clone (WORK IN PROGRESS)
-A little Feeding Frenzy clone I made with other students in my first programming course at university.
+A little Feeding Frenzy clone I made with other students in my first programming course at university using Processing.

 ## To be completed:
 * Fix movement of sharks